A Series Paper Sizes

 For some applications, such as Outdoor PVC Banners, which will be viewed from several metres away, the DPI can be lower, such as 150 DPI.

 Where possible we recommend using vector based artwork, vectors are resolution independent and can scale in size infinitely without loss of detail.
+Typically vector artwork will come in PDF format, although PDF can still have raster based resolution dependent images within it.

 You can calculate your artworks DPI by using this site and entering the horizontal and vertical dimensions.